patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 We need to define a meaure of error for our back–propagation algorithm;
 we consider the error energy each output node.
 It ensures that positive and negative errors do not canel each other out.
-We modify Equation \ref{eq:err) by square the differences before summing them.
+We modify Equation \ref{eq:err} by square the differences before summing them.
 In addition, we scale the sum of errors by 1/2 for convenience: